-Gardening in the mud: Ragworms sprout cached seeds to get a more nutritious mealNIOZ the Netherlands Institute for Sea Research
+Gardening in the mud: Ragworms sprout cached seeds to get a more nutritious mealNIOZ Royal Netherlands Institute for Sea Research

 This is what researchers of NIOZ, Deltares and the Japanese company TechnoSuruga Laboratory Co., Ltd. discovered.
 Worms that grew on this ‘star diet’ of sprouts became 20% heavier than worms that were fed on their basic diet.

 The ragworm Hediste diversicolor is a marine species living in the sediments of intertidal flats and pioneer zones of tidal marshes along the coasts of the North-Atlantic.
 Earlier research revealed that these worms can play a key role in the dispersal and distribution of seeds from coastal plants, like common cordgrass (Spartina anglica).
 The worms cache these seeds in their burrows, thereby preventing the seeds to be flushed from the tidal flat when the seawater ebbs.

 Gardening for 'superfood'